-EatSafe Ghana is a non-governmental organization founded in 2007 with the primary aim of improving public health through the promotion of safe and healthy foods.
+EatSafe Ghana is a non-governmental organization founded in 2007.
+We seek to improve public health through safe, nutritious and healthy foods.

 EatSafe Ghana recognizes the fact that foodborne illnesses and diet-related diseases are on the increase all over the world, especially in developing countries including Ghana.
 The World Health Organization (WHO) estimates that in developing countries contaminated food contributes to 1.5 billion annual cases of diarrhoea and at least 1.8 million deaths in children below 5 years.

 In Ghana it is estimated that the total annual out-patient cases reported with food-borne diseases such as diarrhoea, typhoid, cholera and hepatitis, is about 420,000 with annual death rate of not less than 65,000.
 And in 2002 alone about 2.3 million cases of foodborne illnesses were recorded in Ghana’s health institutions.

 Malnutrition in all its forms (under-nutrition, over-nutrition and micronutrient deficiency) affects millions of people in Sub-Saharan Africa (SSA).
 Protein-energy malnutrition, diet-related diseases such as hypertension, diabetes, obesity, cancer and heart diseases are on the rise and these have largely been attributed to inadequate access to nutritious foods, unhealthy dietary practices and unhealthy lifestyles.
 Micronutrient deficiency especially among children and women of reproductive age is also a serious problem in SSA including Ghana.